 We collect you from your accommodation in Picton to join the water taxi to Ship Cove where your walk begins.
 This scenic and historic reserve was a favourite anchorage for Captain Cook during his explorations in the 1770s as well as being a site of significance for local Maori.
 Bush is mainly a mixture of stunning podocarp and beech forest with punga ferns and other New Zealand native foliage.
 This day is regarded as the premier section of the Queen Charlotte Track.
 Your walk concludes at Furneaux Lodge where you stay in a lovely suite with sea views.

-You won’t want to leave but today we depart Mahana Lodge and return to the ridgeline to continue our hike along the Queen Charlotte Track.
 A challenging but rewarding day on the ridgeline between Punga Cove & Torea Saddle.
 Truly grand views abound round every corner – a wonderful reward indeed.
 Stare in awe at the sunken river valleys of the Marlborough Sounds from the iconic Eatwell’s Lookout.
 At different times you can see both the Queen Charlotte and Kenepuru Sounds as you walk.
 This is a truly spectacular section of the track.
-Those who feel like a day’s rest today can opt for a boat ride around the bays’ of the Queen Charlotte Sound and transfer across Kenepuru Sound to Raetihi Lodge.
-We conclude our walk at Portage Bay and transfer by waiting water taxi to our accommodation at the beautiful Raetihi Lodge.
+Those who feel like a day’s rest today can opt for a boat ride around the bays’ of the Queen Charlotte Sound.
+At the end of today's walk catch the waiting water taxi to your night's accommodation at Lochmara Lodge.
 NB.
-Optional boat trip today for non-walkers (additional cost).
+Optional boat trip available to Lochmara Lodge today for non-walkers (additional cost).

 Furneaux Lodge Upgrade

-Built early this century, Furneaux Lodge comprises the original historic homestead now home to the restaurant and bar as well as separate fully self-contained chalets and upmarket studio units with sea views in a delightfully picturesque setting.
+Furneaux Lodge comprises the original historic homestead, now home to the restaurant and bar, and ensuite units all set in delightfully picturesque grounds.
 Furneaux Lodge has an excellent restaurant for dinner and breakfasts.
-Our independent walkers stay in the upmarket studio suites with private ensuite and views out to the bay.
+This package stays in upmarket studio suites with private ensuite and views out to the bay.

 Mahana Lodge is an oasis for the weary with its delightfully restored historic homestead and purpose built hiker lodge with four ensuite rooms and shared guest lounge.
 Enjoy free range eggs for breakfast and dine in the delightful conservatory.
 Your peace will only be broken by the song of the bellbird.